CodesRunOnHumans/CodesRunOnHumans/README.md

 > You know what?
 Without reading the above content, just execute [`writing-a-croh-program.croh`](./examples/writing-a-croh-program.croh) by yourself, and you will have a satisfying `Croh` program.

 ## Features

+Here we listed some exciting features of `Croh` and more is waiting for you to discover.

 ### Naturally Wide Compatibility

 Codes of `Croh` will run in the brains of any human beings that know the languages that the codes are written in.